These are the Top Super Bowl Snacks in the Country, Ranked

 #1: Meatballs

-Though meatballs may not be the first dish that comes to mind when you think football (wings, anyone?) it is the number one most searched recipe for the Super Bowl.
-Meatballs are the top choice in Maine, Montana, Vermont, and Wyoming.
+Though meatballs may not be the first dish that comes to mind when you think football (wings, anyone?) it is the No. 1 most searched recipe for the Super Bowl.
+Meatballs were the top choice in Maine, Montana, Vermont, and Wyoming.

 Related: A Sandwich Lover's Ultimate Bucket List